-We've got ourselves a pair of stunners here: the Samsung Galaxy S10 and Huawei P30 Pro ooze quality and class, and show evidence of everything that's good about smartphone design in 2019.
+We've got ourselves a pair of stunners here: the Samsung Galaxy S10 and Huawei P30 Pro ooze quality and class, and show evidence of everything that's good about smartphone design.
 From the curved finishes and build quality, to the camera bump and casing colours, these two phones are very easy on the eye.

 Let's start with the Samsung Galaxy S10.
 It has a subtle hole-punch notch in the top right corner of its 6.1-inch, 1440 x 3040 screen, and a 93.1 percent screen-to-body ratio.
 That's a lot of screen.
 The bezels are suitably minimal, and the back of the phone is perfectly fine, if a little utilitarian – moving the fingerprint sensor to the front, underneath the screen, means it's just the triple-lens camera and the Samsung logo left.
 You've got six rather nice colours to pick from.